 Calculating Your Credit

 To maximize your donation, donate as close to your expected liability for the year as possible.
-You can determine an approximate liability by looking at last year’s taxes, or you can calculate your exact liability between January and April and still make a donation for the previous tax year because the deadline to give is April 15th.
-On Arizona Form 140, the subtotal of your tax (your liability) is on line 47, and you fill in your tax credits on line 50.
-(Line 50 cannot be more than line 47.)
+You can determine an approximate liability by looking at last year’s taxes, or you can calculate your exact liability between January and April and still make a donation for the previous tax year because the deadline to give is April 18th, 2022, for the 2021 tax year.
+On Arizona Form 140, the subtotal of your tax liability is on line 48 (minus line 49 & 50 if applicable), and you fill in your tax credits on line 51.

 Reviewing Your Refund